 SIM Tours & One-on-One/Group Activities

-In addition to the use of simulation in the classroom, Dr. Candice Short can be contacted for tours of the simulation lab which include an interactive simulation activity, opportunities for remediation of skills, evaluation of skill competency, one-on-one or small group activities as learner’s request, and much much more.
+In addition to the use of simulation in the classroom, Jill Marks can be contacted for tours of the simulation lab, opportunities for remediation of skills, evaluation of skill competency, and one-on-one or small group activities as learner’s request.
 We encourage you to contact us because our simulation lab is a valuable resource to both the learner and the instructor.

 SIM Lab Contact